 /

-Nurturing New-to-Restaurant Hires: Bridging the Post-Pandemic Workforce Gap
+Nurturing New-to-Restaurant Hires: Bridging the Workforce Gap

-Nurturing New-to-Restaurant Hires: Bridging the Post-Pandemic Workforce Gap
+Nurturing New-to-Restaurant Hires: Bridging the Workforce Gap

-Picture of Clarissa Buch Zilberman
+Picture of Restaurant365

 The new-hire landscape: Understanding the challenges

-The pandemic has reshuffled the deck, leaving restaurants with a workforce that looks significantly different from pre-2020.
+The COVID-19 pandemic reshuffled the deck, leaving restaurants with a workforce that looks significantly different from pre-2020.
 Many seasoned professionals, disheartened by the instability and seeking greener pastures, have left the industry.
 In their place, a new generation of employees has entered the scene.

 These new hires bring with them a unique set of challenges, including: